Nightwish: Musical style

 Nightwish performs goth-influenced symphonic metal with female vocals.
 Their music has been also described as symphonic gothic metal which mixes metal, opera, weepy power ballads, and keyboard solos.
 Although the combination of operatic vocals and melodic heavy metal made Nightwish famous, they don't employ operatic vocals as much as they used to.
-On the ninth studio album Human. :II: Nature., "Shoemaker" was the only time they tried an operatic vocal.
-They have also been known to play power metal, folk metal and gothic metal.
+On the ninth studio album, Human. :II: Nature., "Shoemaker" was the only song with an operatic vocal after Tarja Turunen's departure.
+They have also been known to play power metal, progressive metal, folk metal and gothic metal.